Sholola-Gbolahan/fictional-university/app/public/wp-content/themes/fictional-university-theme/note.md

 - the_content ( ) : used to get page content.
 - get_the_ID () : used to get the ID number of any page
 - echo wp_get_post_parent_id( get_the_ID( )) : It's a function that give the ID number of parent page to a child page
+- wp_list_pages( ) : this function output list to all the existing pages on wordpress
+- get_pages( ) : this func only output list of pages in memory not outputting them.
+-